-If you want to propose a new rule, create a pull request or new issue and fill out the template.
+If you want to propose a new rule, please see how to create a pull request or submit an issue by filling out a new rule template.

 We need all of this information in order to determine whether or not the rule is a good core rule candidate.

 In order for a rule to be accepted in the ESLint core, it must: